-Prior to Columbia, Dr. Wingard served as Chief Learning Officer at Goldman Sachs responsible for the strategy and implementation of leadership development solutions for the firm's partners, global workforce and clients.
+Prior to Columbia, Dr. Wingard worked as Chief Learning Officer at Goldman Sachs responsible for the strategy and implementation of leadership development solutions for the firm's partners, global workforce and clients.
 He oversaw the acclaimed Pine Street Leadership Development Group and Goldman Sachs University.

 Previously, he served as Vice Dean of the Wharton School, University of Pennsylvania, where he was the head of the Division of Executive Education and oversaw one of the world's largest providers of leadership and management development.
 He also served as Senior Vice President of ePals, Inc. and President and CEO of the ePals Foundation. ePals, Inc. (now Cricket Media) is the world’s leading provider of interactive/collaborative learning products.

 Dr. Wingard is a frequent keynote speaker.
-Recent engagements include National Pubic Radio (NPR), Google, National Football League (NFL), PwC, Procter and Gamble, The Wall Street Journal, CNBC and the Atlantic.
+Recent engagements include National Public Radio (NPR), Google, National Football League (NFL), PwC, Procter and Gamble, The Wall Street Journal, CNBC and the Atlantic.

-In addition to Kroll, Dr. Wingard serves as an advisor to PepsiCo and JUST Capital.
-As a public servant, he currently serves on the boards of directors for TIDES (Co-Chair), Roundabout Theater Company (Executive Committee) and the Education Board Foundation (Chair).
-He previously served on the board of directors for United Cerebral Palsy and the National Center for Fathering.
+In addition to Kroll, Dr. Wingard serves on the Boards of Directors of JUST Capital, Roundabout Theater Company, and the Education Board Foundation.
+He previously served on the Boards of Directors for Tides, Building 21, United Cerebral Palsy of Philadelphia, the National Center for Fathering and Philadelphia Futures.

 Dr. Wingard holds a B.A. in Sociology (Organizational Behavior and Social Psychology), with honors, from Stanford University where he was a member of the varsity football and track teams.
 He also holds an M.A. in Education (Professional Development) from Emory University, an EdM in Technology in Education from Harvard University and a PhD in Education, Culture and Society (Corporate Education) from the University of Pennsylvania.